raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

   //=> 31.4159265
 ~~~~~~~~

-`FactoryFactory` turns sny "red" class into a "blue" function.
+`FactoryFactory` turns any "red" class into a "blue" function.
 So we can use it any where we like:

 {:lang="js"}
 ~~~~~~~~